Average Deal Size

 Improving your average deal size is a way to increase revenue.
 A price increase might seem to be a sure-shot way of increasing ADS.
 However, higher pricing could create a bottleneck in your sales.

 The price increase could also lead to customer churn in subscription-based businesses.
-Here are some ways to increase the ADS without increasing your pricing:
+Here are some ways to increase average deal size without increasing your pricing:

 1. Pursue Upsell and Cross-Sell Opportunities